 Qatar currently provides jobs for almost two million people.
 The government considers the welfare of guest workers as one of the key priorities and is committed to reforming Qatar’s labour laws and practices to design a system that is fit for purpose for both employees and employers.

 Labour policy is a complex issue and one that cannot be solved overnight.
 However, over the past several years, Qatar has implemented extensive reforms to strengthen labour laws, and increase protections for migrant workers.
 Most notably Qatar has:

 - Introduced new laws that mean the majority of workers no longer need exit permits to leave the country.

-- Announced procedures allowing workers to change employment freely, without requiring a no-objection certificate from their previous employer.
+- Announced procedures allowing workers to change employment freely, without requiring a No-Objection Certificate (NOC) from their previous employer.

 - Announced the establishment of 20 Qatar Visa Centres (QVCs) in India, Sri Lanka, Indonesia, Nepal, Bangladesh, Pakistan, Philippines and Tunisia, which will expedite the recruitment process and ensure workers do not get exploited in their home countries.

 - Established a Workers’ Support and Insurance Fund which will ensure and provide care for workers, guarantee their rights and provide a healthy and safe working environment.